LuZhang907/Risks_Market_Predictability_Before_the_Closing_Bell_Rings/README.md

 Key findings reveal that factors like overnight effects and intraday momentum have weakened over time, while newer patterns, such as "boring day" lunchtime returns and post-Fed decision reactions, have emerged.
 We also update our findings with data from 2022-2024 to provide fresh insights into the current market landscape.

-The paper can be funded here: * [Market Predictability Before the Closing Bell Rings](https://www.mdpi.com/2227-9091/12/11/180).
+The paper can be found here: * [Market Predictability Before the Closing Bell Rings](https://www.mdpi.com/2227-9091/12/11/180).

 ## Citation
 If you find our work  useful in your research, please consider citing us: